 That doesn’t mean you don’t want any cabinets with doors in your garage.
 These are ideal for storing items you want to protect from dirt and dust.
 Additionally, lockable cabinets are important for storing sharp tools, chemicals, or anything else you don’t want children accidentally getting into.

 Don’t let clutter take over your garage.
-With these creative storage ideas and solutions, you can maximize all the space in your garage to make it one of the cleanest and most organized rooms in your house.
+With these garage storage solutions, you can maximize all the space in your garage to make it one of the cleanest and most organized rooms in your house.